 Unproductive employees are estimated to cost U.S. businesses between $450-$550 billion a year, according to a Gallup poll.
 And the consequences aren’t just financial.
-An unproductive employee is an employee who isn’t engaged with the company, and that correlates to higher staff turnover.
+An unproductive employee is an employee who isn’t aligned with the company's mission, and that correlates to higher staff turnover.
 Both results are bad for business.

 What are some of the things you can do to improve employee productivity?
 To start, you should have a solid business plan, instructive hiring orientations, and well-documented processes and procedures.
 But that’s just the beginning, as you also need to take specific actionable steps.
 Here are some tips for doing just that.